 MC implements integrated risk management and monitoring in addition to responding to risks individually.
 As an example, we comprehensively identify non-financial risks, which have become increasingly important in recent years.
 Every year, we report our evaluation of these risks to the Board of Directors, which is based on unified standards, as well as on the establishment and operation of risk management systems, taking into account future changes in the external environment.
-In FY2022, we conducted the following three-step evaluation and reported the results to the Board of Directors.
+In FY2022, we conducted the following threestep evaluation and reported the results to the Board of Directors.

-Evaluation of the current situation by developing a risk map
+Evaluation of the current situation by developing a risk map STEP

-MC identifies the major non-financial risks in the Company and then evaluates the risks on a consolidated basis in accordance with unified standards, before listing them as a risk map as follows.
-We identify "Risks that require special monitoring" (located in the upper right hand corner of the risk map), and the Board of Directors monitors the countermeasures.
+MC identifies the major non-financial risks in the Company with unified standards, before listing them as a risk map as the upper right hand corner of the risk map), and the Board

-Medium-term evaluation taking into account the external environment
+Medium-term evaluation taking into account the external environment STEP

-In addition to evaluating the current situation (Step 01), MC identifies external environmental factors (geopolitics, the environment, etc.) that may affect major non-financial risks in order to take into account changes in the external environment over the medium term.
-We identify non-financial risks that are particularly susceptible to such factors as "Risks that require attention over the medium term" since they may shift to "Risks that require special monitoring" in the future (see 3, 0, 10, 10, and 15 below).
+2 In addition to evaluating the current situation (Step 01), MC in etc.) that may affect major non-financial risks in order to take term.
+We identify non-financial risks that are particularly sus medium term" since they may shift to "Risks that require spe